Nuchal translucency test

 What Abnormal Results Mean

 More fluid than normal in the back of the neck means there is a higher risk for Down syndrome, trisomy 18, trisomy 13, Turner syndrome, or congenital heart disease.
 But it does not tell for certain that the baby has Down syndrome or another genetic disorder.
+A diagnostic test is required to find out if a serious genetic disorder is present.

 There are no known risks from ultrasound.